RiseAnubis/WpfEssentials/Readme.md

     set => SetProperty(value);
 }
 ```
 You don't have to use backing fields!
-All of the properties make a call to the *PropertyChanged* event automatically.
+All of the properties make a call to the *PropertyChanged* event internally.

 Defining commands
 ---